Title: Caught & Flawed

 I didn’t know whether I loved Lana or whether she just confused me.
 Sex, drugs and rock n’ roll clearly weren’t a first for her when she decided to take the bet to become a ‘bad girl’ which made you think that the nerd title was actually the pretence.
 Yeah her dad is the sheriff and yeah she’s book smart intelligent, but what else is there besides the glasses that give her that title?
 And why is she suddenly really attractive to the male species, even in a unicorn onesie?
 It just didn’t quite add up.
 She’s strong in some ways, but completely pathetic in others.
 She’s comfortable around guys but has never been on a real date?
 I feel like I’m reading the book from Blakes perspective – there is definitely more to her than she lets on which is why I find her so annoyingly fascinating.

 In regards to the romance in this story – it’s just as addictively infuriating.
-You’ve got Levi – the secretive best friend, childhood soulmate, her first love as well as her heartbreak who you know will always come back, Blake – the popular bad boy who was the first to realise there was more to Lana than meets the eye, who pulled her away from her comfort zone and introduced her to a life of excitement as well as danger and addition who can’t help but feel drawn to her in that adorable ‘first love’ kind of way, Carter – the heartthrob of the school who can (and most likely has) had all of the girls he wants, yet he can’t help but stare at Lana from across the room, an intellectual challenge in the classroom both being top of the class, he asks her to prom night and spends the night next to her knowing he could have pursued her but didn’t – he’s a gorgeous mystery that I can’t work out but I definitely want too, then you’ve got Ethan who wants her to come to his games, wear his jacket and almost kisses her but you don’t know whether it’s part of the bet, or that he actually likes her, and then you have Benny – the guy who has bullied Lana for years, has physically abused and tormented her who suddenly wants to apologise and change his ways – all the while being in love with her.
+You’ve got Levi – the secretive best friend, childhood soulmate, her first love as well as her heartbreak who you know will always come back, Blake – the popular bad boy who was the first to realise there was more to Lana than meets the eye, who pulled her away from her comfort zone and introduced her to a life of excitement as well as danger and addiction who can’t help but feel drawn to her in that adorable ‘first love’ kind of way, Carter – the heartthrob of the school who can (and most likely has) had all of the girls he wants, yet he can’t help but stare at Lana from across the room, an intellectual challenge in the classroom both being top of the class, he asks her to prom night and spends the night next to her knowing he could have pursued her but didn’t – he’s a gorgeous mystery that I can’t work out but I definitely want too, then you’ve got Ethan who wants her to come to his games, wear his jacket and almost kisses her but you don’t know whether it’s part of the bet, or that he actually likes her, AND then you have Benny – the guy who has bullied Lana for years, has physically abused and tormented her who suddenly wants to apologise and change his ways – all the while being in love with her.
 Lana easily forgives him and then choses him over the rest.
 Yeah I have to admit, the tears are real, the guilt is clear on his skin and the love in his eyes is definitely swoon-worthy – but really?
 Is he the only one she can really trust and who makes her happy after all the years of abuse?
 Simply put – the author included too many lovesick characters and made them all just as good as each other in their own twisted way.
 I think part of me is glad that Lana didn’t typically fall for Blake; the bad boy that started it all, but the feelings Blake develops for Lana makes you wonder where it’s going to all end.
 I’m personally either rooting for Carter or Blake!
 Carter out of pure fascination, Blake to steal her heart.

 ‘”I don’t know, it’s weird.
 I used to tease you, and now I’m spending my Saturday with you.
 I don’t know how Carter and Aidan can be so calm when they used to tease you too, but now…” he said, then looked away.
 “Now when Blake shows up, he’s all… I don’t know, interested in you.
 It’s weird because I’ve known you since kindergarten, and I teased you for no reason.
 Now thanks to Blake, I see the real you.
 Shows don’t judge a book by it’s cover.”